 In the previous parts of this review, the combination of ultrasound and microreactors has been described at a laboratory scale.
 In this part, the scalability approach of such reactors will be investigated.
 As for small scale reactors the main challenge is the distribution of acoustic field.
 The choice of the scalability approach is highly dependent on the expected effect of ultrasound on a specific application.

 Concerning the scalability of microreactors alone, two main strategies have been developed over the last decade [151,152].
 The first method, known as scaling out, consists of increasing the characteristic size of the channels.
 The second method, numbering up, is achieved by running several identical units in parallel.
 Both methods are effective to a different extent, which mostly depends on the application and reactor design.
-Because these reactors are able to run continuously, they have an intrinsic advantage when it comes to meeting industrial production demands.
+Since these reactors are able to run continuously, they have an intrinsic advantage when it comes to meeting industrial production demands.
 Not only do continuous reactors allow for better control of the final product quality, but they are also able to reach higher production rates compared to batch reactors [153].
 As mentioned earlier, Table 2 includes the different reactors described in this part and highlights the scale-up strategies.

 The main parameter limiting the number of applications of ultrasonic milli-reactors at industrial scale is the acoustic pressure field distribution in the liquid medium.
 Verhaagen et al. [121,154] developed a scaled-up sonochemical microreactor with increased reproducibility and efficiency and was also able to clearly observe cavitation phenomena.
 The numbering up strategy applied by Van Zwieten et al. [143] was carried out by immersing several cavitation intensification bags in an ultrasonic bath for the formation of a hexadecane and SDS aqueous emulsion, see Figure 7a, to obtain droplets diameter of 0.2 µm.
-To characterize the cavitation activity, three methods have been used: sonochemiluminescence of luminol, hydrophone measurements, and terephtalic acid dosimetry.
+To characterize the cavitation activity, three methods have been used: sonochemiluminescence of luminol, hydrophone measurements and terephthalic acid dosimetry.
 As mentioned previously these methods allowed for a reactor configuration that made effective use of the cavitation phenomenon, an essential aspect of scaled-up reactor designs and operation.